tfedoris/MSCS621-concordance/README.md

 * Can store the results of the text analysis in a DynamoDB on the AWS EC2 instance so the calculation only needs to be performed once
 * Can run asynchronously, utilizing either Tornado as the HTTP server or by using Flask with uWSGI
 * Can be deployed via AWS Elastic Beanstalk
+* Can be deployed on a Docker container

 ## Status
 Project is: _in progress_